Master Supply Chain Management

 - Working in an international team of lecturers and professionals

 - Responding to the market’s demand for supply chain leaders of the future

 Within five minutes you will find out if our small-scale study environment is the right fit for you!

 The first semester starts with five courses in Leadership, Research Methods, Business Intelligence, Supply Chain Strategy, and Change & Innovation.
 You will have masterclasses during the first semester.
 At the end of the semester you will take examinations and hand in assignments for these courses.
 Moreover, you will submit a thesis topic and a graduation internship for approval.

-In the second semester you will start with the course of Supply Chain Case Studies.
-In this course you will learn to integrate and apply the different disciplines from the first semester in several supply chain cases. ln week 5 of the second semester you will start at your graduation company with preliminary research and a research design (course Research Proposal).
+In the second semester you will start with the course Integrated Supply Chain Cases.
+In this course you will learn to integrate and apply the different disciplines from the first semester and quantitative modeling skills in several supply chain cases. ln week 5 of the second semester you will start at your graduation company with preliminary supply chain research and you will deliver a research design (course Research Proposal).
 In week 9, the thesis period will begin.
-During the thesis period you will be challenged to design and improve a supply chain on a strategical level, to approach and influence the implementation process and to develop a leadership style.
+During the thesis period you will be challenged to design and improve a supply chain on a strategic level, to deliver an implementation approach, to influence the implementation process and to develop a leadership style.

 Throughout the entire second semester you will also be part of learning communities.
 In these communities, students, lecturers and industry professionals work together to learn from each other.